Its been a fabulous reading year and I struggled to narrow down my choice to ten, but after a lot of thought I have come up with a final list!

 I also read some amazing no fiction reads in 2016, from hstory to autobiography.

-O’Farell’s book had me laughing and nodding in agreement throughout.
+John O’Farell’s Book The Utterly Exasperated History of Modern History of Modern Britain had me laughing and nodding in agreement throughout.
 I need to read his other books.

-I was attracted to the cover of The Outrun while having a coffee in Waterstone’s coffee shop.
+I was attracted to the cover of The Outrun by Amy Liptrot while having a coffee in Waterstone’s coffee shop.
 A powerful story of a women’s battle against addiction.

-At a time when society seems determined to blame immigrants for all of societies ills, The Optician of Lampedusa is powerful and moving book should be read by everyone.
+At a time when society seems determined to blame immigrants for all of societies ills, The Optician of Lampedusa by Emma Jane Kirby is powerful and moving book should be read by everyone.

-The Fish Ladder is one women’s journey to healing and discovery.
+The Fish Ladder by Katherine Norbury is one women’s journey to healing and discovery.

-I love Sue Perkins and this book was charming, funny and emotional.
+I love Sue Perkins and her book Spectacles was charming, funny and emotional.

 Well that was my top reads of 2016.
 I’m looking forwarding to more amazing reads in 2017.